Stay in Touch

 A gift with purpose is a gift that goes towards a greater goal and helps the gift receiver achieve a more meaningful financial (or other) goal like purchasing a house or affording college education.
 By helping gift recipients on their financial journeys gift givers show they put thought and consideration into giving the gift.

-Perhaps the most obvious and still very important element of a monetary gift is the practicality of it.
-As the definition describes, the monetary gift needs to have an easily transferable financial value.
+Perhaps the most obvious and still very important element is the practicality of it.
+As the definition describes, the gift needs to have an easily transferable financial value.

 It has to be easy to give and equally easy to receive, thereby pleasing the gift receiver.